gu-dsan5200/site-2020-public/README.md

-**This syllabus is effective as of Wednesday, August 26, 2020 at 07:20 PM**
+**This syllabus is effective as of Thursday, August 27, 2020 at 05:05 PM**

 ## Course Information